 Sports specialists also support the delivery of the PE curriculum, ensuring all pupils have access to qualified coaches with the expertise to teach and develop skills through competitive, team and individual sports.
 Through this provision, children have the chance to discover and develop an interest in both traditional sports, such as (tag) rugby, basketball and tennis, whilst also accessing new, less traditional sports such as dodgeball and ultimate frisbee.
 Children in Years 4 and 5 also access swimming lessons at a local leisure provider.

-The curriculum is enriched by a large range of extra-curricular sporting activities which include football, netball, cricket, gymnastics, tag rugby, athletics and short tennis.
-These activities facilitate further practice, develop skills and raise levels of ability in individuals and develop teamwork and tactics, whilst also introducing a pathway into, not only the school teams, but also local community clubs.
+The curriculum is enriched by a wide range of extra-curricular sporting activities, such as football, cross-country and gymnastics.
+These activities facilitate further practice, develop skills, raise levels of ability in individuals and develop teamwork and tactics, whilst also introducing a pathway into, not only the school teams, but also local community clubs.

 The school provides opportunities for all children to take part in physically competitive activities, whether this be through intra or inter-school competition.
 As part of the local sports partnership, the school has access to an annual competition calendar which provides opportunity for all ages and abilities to compete, both physically and virtually, against neighbouring schools in a variety of physical sports and activities.

 As part of developing pupils’ understanding of physical literacy and its wider impact on our lives, being active is encouraged across the school day.
 We use Teach Active to harness the benefits that come from a physically active, cross-curricular approach, helping improve attitudes and attainment in Maths and English, whilst also improving children’s health and wellbeing.